SpectraLogic/python-can/doc/scripts.rst

 Scripts
 =======

-The following modules are callable from python-can.
+The following modules are callable from pythoncan.

-They can be called for example by ``python -m can.logger`` or ``can_logger.py`` (if installed using pip).
+They can be called for example by ``python -m pycan.logger`` or ``can_logger.py`` (if installed using pip).

-can.logger
+pycan.logger
 ----------

 Command line help, called with ``--help``:

-.. command-output:: python -m can.logger -h
+.. command-output:: python -m pycan.logger -h

-can.player
+pycan.player
 ----------

-.. command-output:: python -m can.player -h
+.. command-output:: python -m pycan.player -h

-can.viewer
+pycan.viewer
 ----------

 A screenshot of the application can be seen below: